ime-lab/ReXamHome/README.md

+#ReXamHome : Screen Recorder for proctoring exam from home

 ReXamHome is a small web (html+javascript) program that is used to record a computer screen and webcam to a video file.
 The main purpose of the program is for recording what